Yow! Technical Service Disasters!!

 June 11, 2009:

-Hmm...
-Shoe...
-Umm?
-Glove...
+Hmmm...
 I got it!
-"If the SCREW fits..."
+"If the screw fits..."
 No?
-OK, here's a better one: "If the SCREW does not fit, you must uh... quit?" -marty
+OK, here's a better one: "If the screw DOES NOT fit, you must uh... quit?" -marty

 March 9, 2009:

 OK, I have been racking my brain on this one --- it is kind of like, well, I need to get input from others about picture captions or something.
-I mean, I understand what could have happened here but HUH?!? -marty
+I mean, I some-what understand what could have happened here but HUH?!? -marty

 January 13, 2009: